M-138 (Michigan highway): Route description

 M-138 begins at a junction with M-15 (Tuscola Road) just west of Munger in Merritt Township.
 Known as Munger Road, the highway then heads due east through agricultural fields.
 On the east side of Munger, the roadway crosses a branch line of the Huron and Eastern Railway.
 M-138 continues east through farm fields and across the Bay–Tuscola county line at Reese Road.
 The road name changes in Tuscola County to Fairgrove Road, and the trunkline remains on an easterly track to the community of Fairgrove.
 In the village, M-138 follows Center Street over another crossing of the Huron and Eastern Railway to a junction with Main Street.
 The highway turns north on Main and crosses the rail line a second time as they both exit town.
 North of Fairgrove, Main Street becomes Thomas Road, and M-138 runs northward along it through farm fields.
 After a 3 mi course, M-138 turns eastward again along Akron Road.
 The highway passes through the village of Akron on Beach Street, crossing the rail line a final time.
 West of town the Akron Road name resumes, and M-138 terminates at the intersection with M-24 (Unionville Road).

 M-138 is maintained by the Michigan Department of Transportation (MDOT) like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-138 were the 2,342 vehicles daily near Munger; the lowest count was 499 vehicles per day just west of Akron.
+No section of M-138 has not been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.